How to Grow Watermelon

 Watermelons are surprisingly easy to grow as long as the plants have plenty of room to spread, good drainage, lots of sunlight, and a sufficiently long growing season.
 Gardeners in northern climates should choose early ripening varieties.
 (This is where I get my seeds.
 They have several varieties of watermelon to choose from)

-**Location is super important: pick a spot that gets 8-10 hours of sunlight per day that is protected from high winds.
+**Location is super important for growing watermelon: pick a spot that gets 8-10 hours of sunlight per day that is protected from high winds.

 **Plant them 6 feet apart in a place that will stay damp: work in plenty of compost and mound the soil into small hills.
 Plant the seeds in these hills and cover with mulch or some sort of weed cover (like this) to maintain moisture and soil temperature.

 Propagation of Watermelon

 **To ensure proper germination, wait until your soil temps are at least a steady 70 degrees Fahrenheit before planting your seeds.

 **Plant approximately 2-3 weeks AFTER your last frost date.

 **You can start seeds 4 weeks before you plant to plant them in the garden if you want, though they might not start unless you have a heating pad (they will not germinate until the temps are above 70 degrees Fahrenheit!).

 **Otherwise, just directly sow the seeds in the soil (in those mounds that are 4-6 feet apart!)

 **Watermelons are heavy feeders, so if you do not have rich soil, give them some boosts of good fertilizer (like this) or some extra compost throughout growing season.
 Start them out in a compost-rich and nutrient-rich soil as well.